frequently asked questions...

 Should I bring gifts for people that I meet along the way?

-This is a purely personal thing, however if you do visit an organisation (eg orphange in Cambodia) during the course of your tour - your tour leader will ask if anyone wishes to donate food or goods to the organisation.
-Your tour leader will then organise supplies to be purchased locally based on what they currently need.
 Bringing goods from home tends to fill your luggage and it is far better to buy goods locally to support the local economy.
-Pens and school equipment, along with sewing supplies and toiletries are also far better than lollies or small stuffed animals but you need to assess each situation as it is impossible to give to everyone and it may cause problems in some situations.
+However if you do bring things from home : Pens and school equipment, along with sewing supplies and basic toiletries like toothbrushes and shaving kits are also far better than lollies or small stuffed animals.
+On group tours into the villages we usually pool all of our goodies so we have them at hand for anyone we meet along the way - but you need to assess each situation before deciding when to give out goodies as it is impossible to give to everyone and it may cause problems in some situations.